List of Jurassic Park (franchise) characters: Appearing in Jurassic Park III

-These characters only appear in the third film, Jurassic Park III (2001), and there is no third novel.
+These characters only appear in the third film, Jurassic Park III (2001), as there is no third novel.
 In the film, 12-year-old Eric Kirby goes missing while parasailing near Isla Sorna, also known as Site B. The Costa Rican and U.S. governments decline to search for Eric.
 His divorced parents, Paul and Amanda Kirby, pose as a wealthy couple and offer to finance Dr. Alan Grant's dig site if he accompanies them to the island and provides an aerial tour of its dinosaurs.
 In reality, the Kirbys plan to look for their son with Grant's help.
 The group become stranded and encounter numerous dinosaurs, including a Spinosaurus.
 The Kirbys' mercenary team is killed, and Grant's graduate student Billy steals Velociraptor eggs to secure funding, putting the survivors at further risk when the raptors begin stalking the group.
 Grant eventually escapes the island with Billy and the Kirbys.